 In our JAAR essay we argued that a central feature of CR methodology is historicization.
 Focusing on the work of McCutcheon—whom we view as a key representative of what we called the “historicizing strand of CR” (Watts and Mosurinjohn 2023, 319)—we noted that an important reason why CR scholars eschew using religion as an analytic category is that using this term “reauthorizes a specific social world by reifying and naturalizing a discourse that is wholly local” (Watts and Mosurinjohn 2023, 320).
 In other words, for scholars such as McCutcheon, an important reason why we should avoid using the term religion as an analytic category is because it amounts to a form of reification.
 Needless to say, implicit in this view is the claim that reification is bad and ought to be avoided.

 Would it be fair to say that Fitzgerald espouses a similar view?
 As we know, Fitzgerald prefers the language of “deconstruction” to that of “historicization,” but is this semantic difference evidence of a fundamentally different approach?
 We think not.
 Moreover, it is not hard to prove our point.
-Consider, once again, one of Fitzgerald’s central criticisms of our JAAR essay—that we allegedly “reify religion as a Methodological School” (Fitzgerald 2023, 2).
-This is precisely the kind of critique one would expect from a CR scholar, as charges of reification basically serve as the modus operandi of this methodological school.
+Consider, once again, one of Fitzgerald’s central criticisms of our JAAR essay—that we “reify religion as a Methodological School” (Fitzgerald 2023, 2).
+This is precisely the kind of critique we would expect from those we have come to think of as CR scholars, as charges of reification basically serve as the modus operandi of this methodological school.

-Furthermore, a significant amount of Fitzgerald’s response to our work amounts to historicizing (or, if you prefer, deconstructing) what he refers to as the “fictions of modernity” (Fitzgerald 2023, 7).
+Furthermore, a significant amount of Fitzgerald’s response to our work amounts to historicizing, or, as he prefers, deconstructing what he refers to as the “fictions of modernity” (Fitzgerald 2023, 7).
 Consider, for instance, the following representative passage:

 Religion is not a stand-alone category, but then nor are ‘secular’, ‘society’, ‘politics’, ‘the economy’, ‘the nation state’, ‘culture’, ‘modern’, ‘progress’, ‘nature’, ‘Enlightenment’, ‘liberal’, ‘liberty’, ‘science’, ‘history’ and a string of others….
 None of these imaginary abstractions has any essential content, all of them are contested and contestable, none of them refer to anything objective in the world, none of them correspond definitively to anything that can be observed empirically, and yet they all depend on each other to function rhetorically.
 (10)

-Leaving aside the strange combination of post-structuralism and naïve empiricism in this statement, we think this quote is sufficient to establish that, much like McCutcheon, Fitzgerald’s interest in what he calls “the deconstruction of religion and related categories” derives from, among other things, a normative concern with reification.
-Thus, much like other CR scholars, reification remains, for Fitzgerald, a cardinal sin, which scholars ought to avoid at all costs.
+We think this quote is sufficient to establish that, much like McCutcheon, Fitzgerald’s interest in what he calls “the deconstruction of religion and related categories” derives from, among other things, a normative concern with reification.
+Thus, much like other scholars associated with CR, reification remains, for Fitzgerald, a move which scholars ought to avoid at all costs.

-It will be useful, at this point, to remind readers of the first problem that we argued haunts CR scholarship: inconsistent historicization (or, again, if you prefer, deconstruction).
-We argued in our JAAR essay that, while CR scholars fervently admonish their colleagues for reifying and naturalizing specific terms and discourses—such as those related to religion—in the very act of historicizing (or deconstructing) they simultaneously reify and naturalize an alternative set of terms and discourses.
+It will be useful, at this point, to remind readers of the first problem that we argued undermines the laudable aims of CR scholarship: inconsistent historicization (or, again, if you prefer, deconstruction).
+We argued in our JAAR essay that, while CR scholars seek to correct their colleagues for reifying and naturalizing specific terms and discourses—such as those related to religion—in the very act of historicizing (or deconstructing) they simultaneously reify and naturalize an alternative set of terms and discourses.

 With this noted, we might ask: can we detect this “bait and switch” (McCutcheon 2006, 745) tactic in Fitzgerald’s work?
 Indeed, we can—and in no less than his critical response to our work.
-For although Fitzgerald criticizes us for using terms such as “socially constructed” and “political” naively (see above), while constantly reminding us that the myriad modern categories we employ are mere “fictions,” “ideological operators,” “transcendental abstractions,” and “empty signs,” he consistently engages in precisely what he scolds us for doing.
+For although Fitzgerald criticizes us for using terms such as “socially constructed” and “political” naïvely (see above), while constantly reminding us that the myriad modern categories we employ are mere “fictions,” “ideological operators,” “transcendental abstractions,” and “empty signs,” he consistently engages in what he criticizes us for doing.
 Consider just one example: